mrooney/pbdeploy/README.md

 ===
 You'll just need to create a `settings_deploy.py` in whichever directory you plan to run `pbdeploy` from.

-This file will contain a short definition of each process to handle, as well as optionally anything to do before or after it:
+This file will contain a short definition of each process to handle.
+Here's a simple example:

     SERVICES = {
         "django": {